 Removing Dried Ice Cream

-- Try to remove as much of it as possible using a spoon or dull knife.
-You don't want an extra ice cream mess when you are trying to remove it.
+- Try to remove as much of the dried ice cream as possible using a spoon or dull knife.

 - Rub liquid laundry detergent into the stained area and allow the stain to soak in cold water for at least 30 minutes.